AsadPy12/Superstore-data-Analysis-Pipeline-Serverless/README.md

 **Pipeline Components:**

-- **Azure DevOps:** Serves as the deployment platform for the project.
+- **Aws DevOps:** Serves as the deployment platform for the project.
 - **AWS S3:** Stores the raw data files as a data lake.
 - **AWS Glue:** Extracts, transforms, and loads (ETL) data from S3 into the Glue Catalog for easier querying.
 - **Glue Catalog:** Acts as a data dictionary, providing metadata about the data stored in S3.